Sharing Footage of Police Brutality on Social Media Can Do More Harm Than Good

 Trauma porn is the fascination with another group's suffering; in this case, white America's fascination with Black pain.
 The consumption of Black pain has been, and continues to be, an American pastime.
 Beginning in the 1700s, families gathered to watch Black people get lynched publicly.
 Today, Americans indulge in what has become a modern day lynching: trauma porn.
 Short video clips on Instagram and Facebook cannot fully convey the pain and suffering Black people have experienced over hundreds of years.
 But, for some reason, people love to watch them.

 Login to Instagram and see a video of a police pulling a man out of a wheelchair and beating him on the ground.
 Head onto Facebook and watch a viral video of a New York police vehicle running over a crowd.
-These instances became the norm throughout the summer of 2020, and people loved sharing them on the internet.
+These instances became the norm throughout the summer of 2020, and seem to resurface every time there's another instance of police brutality.
 But in spreading this trauma porn we are only further contributing to Black pain and suffering.
 Trauma porn fetishizes Black pain, and turns Black suffering into a form of entertainment rather than a collective human experience.
-Trauma porn is highly problematic, and needs to be addressed on a wider scale.
-Spreading images and footage of police brutality contributes to collective racial trauma.
 So, when you see the latest video of a police shooting, think first before hitting the share button.

 What Kind of Content Should I Be Sharing Right Now?